Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricKeyType"

-Re-exports all named exports from the "effect/MetricKeyType" module as "MetricKeyType".
+Re-exports all named exports from the "effect/MetricKeyType" module as `MetricKeyType`.

 **Signature**